-Destination alternate: An alternate aerodrome at which an aircraft would be able to land should it become either impossible or inadvisable to land at the aerodrome of intended landing.
+Destination alternate: An alternate aerodrome to which an aircraft may proceed should it become either impossible or inadvisable to land at the aerodrome of intended landing.

 Note.- The aerodrome from which a flight departs may also be an en-route or a destination alternate aerodrome for that flight.